BS731/Lab-Assignments/README.md

-Lab1.R is the updated working file
+Lab1.R is the updated working file using different fuctions and commands